Monday, February 28, 2011

 Pea and Corn Polenta Mold

 You may have seen this adorable little dome before.
 This recipe is a re-run.
 I posted it last summer when sweet Jersey corn was at its height.
 It's a good winter recipe too and makes a great side dish.
-If you add cheese or cooked beans, it could be a meal in itself or eat it with a nice salad and bowl of steaming black bean soup.

 Corn meal is popular in Northern Italy, Latin American countries, and in the American south.
 Corn meal can be found in any food market.
 Personally, I like to buy an organic brand of corn meal like Bob's Red Mill Organic Corn Grits which is a little pricey, but there are many inexpensive brands of regular corn meal available in the supermarket or Latin American grocery stores.
 (There is a charming Mexican grocery in New Hope, Pa.)